vpakhuchyi/censor/docs/index.md

 ```

 Note that due to the diversity of the `go.uber.org/zap` library usage, it's important to pay attention to how you use
-it with the censor handler.
+it with the Censor handler.

 #### Covered data

-When using the logger with the censor handler, the following keywords are important: `msg`, `key`, and `value`:
+When using the logger with the Censor handler, the following keywords are important: `msg`, `key`, and `value`:

 - `msg`: refers to the log message itself.
 - `key`: represents key names used in structured logging.
 - `value`: corresponds to values associated with keys in structured logging.

-By default, the censor handler only processes the `value` to minimize overhead.
+By default, the Censor handler only processes the `value` to minimize overhead.
 The `msg` and `key` values rarely contain sensitive data.
 However, you can customize the handler's behavior using
 the available configuration options.